Understanding the Impact of Adversarial Robustness on Accuracy Disparity: Gaussian Mixture: Robustness Implies Accuracy Disparity

 \paragraph{The intrinsic part---decreasing the standard accuracy.} The intrinsic part corresponds to a change in \textit{direction} --- in fact, we will show that the optimal solution moves to a direction that incurs larger error due to the constraint of robustness.
-This helps to explain the long-observed empirical phenomenon that adversarial training~\citep{kurakin2016adversarial, madry2017towards}, which is an effective algorithm of robust training, often leads to degraded standard accuracy~\citep{tsipras2018robustness, tutorial_madry_and_kolter}.
+This helps to explain the long-observed empirical phenomenon that adversarial training~\citep{kurakin2016adversarial, madry2017towards}, which is an effective algorithm for empirical robustness, often leads to degraded standard accuracy~\citep{tsipras2018robustness, tutorial_madry_and_kolter}.

 \begin{proposition} For the intrinsic part, we have

 Furthermore, so long as $\Sigma^{\frac{1}{2}}w_{\emph{std}} \nparallel \Sigma^{\frac{1}{2}}w_{\emph{rob},p}$, the inequality holds strictly. \end{proposition}